trgchinhh/trgchinhh/README.md

 I'm **Chinh**, an information technology student, I enjoy building a clean, modern and visually appealing terminal-based programs.

-**These day, I'm focused on:**
+**These day, I'm focused on**
-- C++, Python, C#, Java, JavaScript, BatchScript
+- Backend development with C++, Python, C#, JavaScript
-- Building custom visual text-based user interface (TUI)
+- Building text-based user interfaces (TUI) on terminal
-- Build the simplest program possible
+- Focus on simple, lightweight, and efficient programs
 - Creating lightweight, simple and convenient

+**Fact about me**
+- Passionate about learning and exploring new technologies to turn ideas into real products

 ---